2021 Platform Moderator Guidelines

 Question and Answer Session

-The time for questions at the end of each speaker should be carefully controlled by the moderator.
-The moderator needs to be prepared to fill the question time if there are no questions from the audience and to cut the question time short if necessary.
+The time for questions at the end of each speaker should be carefully controlled by the moderators.
+The moderators should read the question out loud to the presenter.
+The moderators need to be prepared to fill the question time if there are no questions from the audience and to cut the question time short if necessary.
 The moderator should also be prepared to control questioning that is too aggressive or inappropriate.

-Indicate to the audience that individuals should come to the microphone and state their name and institution before asking their question.
+Indicate to the audience that individuals can submit questions via the online Q&A module.
+Attendees to the session will NOT be able to participate verbally, all questions have to be submitted in the online module.
 Each moderator should be prepared to ask 3-4 questions for each abstract before the session, especially if the audience has none.
 It is best to allow the audience to ask questions first; then, the moderators can ask their questions to fill time, as necessary.

 Managing Disruptive Behaviors